-A PRACTICAL ACT OF RECONCILIATION A POWERFUL NEW RESOURCE CCCA has developed its courses in collaboration with some of Australia's leading Indigenous and non-Indigenous academics and professionals, all with extensive experience working with Aboriginal and Torres Strait Islander peoples and in Indigenous contexts.
-As part of the course development the CCCA curriculum was audited by the Aboriginal Directorate at TAFE and the Indigenous Directorate at the Department of Education and Training.
+A PRACTICAL ACT OF RECONCILIATION

+A POWERFUL NEW RESOURCE

+CCCA has developed its courses in collaboration with some of Australia's leading Indigenous and non-Indigenous academics and professionals, all with extensive experience working with Aboriginal and Torres Strait Islander peoples and in Indigenous contexts.
+As well as being audited by the Aboriginal Directorate at TAFE and the Indigenous Directorate at the Department of Education and Training.

 The courses are designed to provide individuals with a foundation knowledge about the history of Aboriginal and Torres Strait Islander peoples in Australia, their cultures, and the effects of colonisation and government policies and practices.

 CCCA courses have been developed as a precursor to face-to-face, local and role specific training.
 Typically CCCA's foundation courses will be a first step in an existing program that enables staff to build and apply knowledge in a practical and structured way, at their own pace and in a non-confrontational environment.

 This foundation knowledge can then serve as the basis for the development of skills to enable effective and appropriate communication and engagement with Aboriginal and Torres Strait Islander communities.

-CCCA's courses provide individuals with the context, knowledge and confidence to go on and more effectively engage with trainers in a face-to-face environment, building deeper local, role and organisation specific knowledge.
-THE LOGICAL STARTING POINT Knowledge underpins and provides the foundation blocks for all reconciliation activities.
+CCCA's courses provide individuals with the context, knowledge and confidence to go on and more effectively engage with trainers in a faceto-face environment, building deeper local, role and organisation specific knowledge.

+THE LOGICAL STARTING POINT

+Knowledge underpins and provides the foundation blocks for all reconciliation activities.

 CCCA's courses provide organisations with a practical act of reconciliation that equips individuals and organisations with the context required to develop culturally appropriate strategies, policies, workplaces, workforces and service delivery.

-COMPETENCE BASED TRAINING All CCCA courses are competence based as opposed to outdated awareness models.
-This means that each course has been developed on core competencies that have been recognised by a Registered Training Organisation (RTO).
-ONLINE DELIVERY CCCA courses are delivered online, providing a flexible learning platform for individuals and organisations.
+COMPETENCE BASED TRAINING

+All CCCA courses are competence based as opposed to outdated awareness models.
+This means that each course has been developed on core competencies that have been recognised and accredited by a Registered Training Organisation (RTO).

+CCCA partners with TAFE to regulate its courses and assessments are utilised to test learner capability across the 3 national units of competence to guarantee learning outcomes.

+NATIONALLY ACCREDITED COURSES

+CCCA courses are accredited by TAFE, as well as other Australian peak bodies and associations.

+ONLINE DELIVERY

+CCCA courses are delivered online, providing a flexible learning platform for individuals and organisations.

 Courses take approximately 10 hours to complete, but can be completed in 3 separate modules as part of our flexible course completion options.
 Learners can also complete courses at their own pace.

 The courses have been developed in a linear structure to ensure an engaging one on one user experience, which combined with the competency based approach deliver guaranteed learning outcomes and increased staff or individual capabilities.

 Organisations use CCCA's courses as a precursor to face-to-face training, for new starters as part of the employee induction process and as part of a blended learning solution.

 Using CCCA's courses as a precursor to faceto-face training enables organisations to focus exisiting training resources on developing and delivering workshops that apply employees' knowledge to their role, organisation and local communities.
 This approach also increases the value add of internal training resources, the effectiveness of cultural training programs and delivers a higher return on training expenditures.

+Colony of Port Jackson

+Outbreak of smallpox introduced by the British devastates Aboriginal population on the land of the Dharug people is established, and transportation of convicts begins

-CCCA is the only provider of online, competency based Aboriginal and Torres Strait Islander cultural training in Australia.
+CCCA is the only provider of online, nationally accredited, competency based Aboriginal and Torres Strait Islander cultural training in Australia.

-Lieutenant Cook lands in Botany Bay, and claims possession under the doctrine of 'terra nullius' Colony of Port Jackson is established, and transportation of convicts begins Outbreak of smallpox introduced by the British devastates Aboriginal population Pemulwuy leads a campaign of resistance against British settlers on the land of the Dharug people 1770 1788 1789 1804
+Lieutenant Cook lands in Botany Bay, and claims possession under the doctrine of 'terra nullius'

+Pemulwuy leads a campaign of resistance against British settlers